 (h) The total property tax relief allowable to a school district under this Section shall be calculated based on the total amount of reduction in the school district's aggregate extension.
 The total grant shall be equal to the reduction, multiplied by the property tax multiplier.
 The reduction shall be equal to 1% of a district's EAV for a unit school district, 0.69% for an elementary school district, or 0.31% for a high school district, multiplied by the school district's local capacity percentage multiplier.

 (i) If the State Board does not expend all appropriations allocated pursuant to this Section, then any remaining funds shall be allocated pursuant to Section 18-8.15 of this Code.

 (j) The State Board shall prioritize payments under Section 18-8.15 of this Code over payments under this Section, if necessary.

-(l) In the tax year following receipt of a Property Tax Pool Relief Grant, the aggregate levy of any school district receiving a grant under this Section, for purposes of the Property Tax Extension Limitation Law, shall include the tax relief the school district provided in the previous taxable year under this Section.
+(l) In the immediate 2 consecutive tax years following receipt of a Property Tax Pool Relief Grant, the aggregate extension base of any school district receiving a grant under this Section, for purposes of the Property Tax Extension Limitation Law, shall include the tax relief the school district provided in the previous taxable year under this Section.

 (Source: P.A.
 100-465, eff.
 8-31-17; 100-582, eff.
 3-23-18; 100-863, eff.
 8-14-18; 101-17, eff.
 6-14-19; 101-643, eff.
 6-18-20.)